Sulverus/tdb/README.md

 ```

 ### Usage
-Anywhere in lua code you can set a brakepoint
+Anywhere in lua code you can set a breakpoint
 ```lua
 require('tdb').start()
 ```